Building a Public-Data RAG System End-to-End

 Interactive demo

-Inspect one saved legal question across benchmark, vector, BM25, and hybrid retrieval and compare the answer with the quoted evidence trail.
+Review one saved professional legal research workflow across benchmark, vector, BM25, and hybrid retrieval modes, and compare each output against its supporting evidence trail.

 Open retrieval explorer